hydrodllab/hydrodllab.github.io/_pages/about.md

 ======
 Ongoing climate change and anthropogenic activities have imposed signficant challenges on hydroclimatic forecasting at all ranges.
 The deluge of Earth observation (EO) data adds another layer of complexity.
 At Hydro Deep Learning Lab, we aim to develop, adapt, and test deep learning algorithms to tackle some of these challenges.

-## Here is a sample of exciting problems we are working
+## Here is a sample of exciting problems we are working on

 * **Hydrometeorological nowcasting and forecasting using AI/ML**